 Colgate Cottage is a self-contained facility alongside a sensory 'Smile' garden which is in the grounds of Blyth West Children's Centre.
 The purpose of the facility is to provide a place for local families of disabled children to book out and use as a family.
 It is also available as a more local venue to meet with professionals for assessment work and therapies.

 The use of the cottage is coordinated and monitored through the Children's Centre.
 Priority is given to children and families from the Blyth Valley area.

-CONTACT A FAMILY - NORTH EAST DENE CENTRE, CASTLE FARM, NEWCASTLE-UPON-TYNE NE3 1PH OPENING TIMES: MON - FRI 9AM - 5PM
+CONTACT - NORTH EAST

+DENE CENTRE, CASTLE FARM, NEWCASTLE-UPON-TYNE NE3 1PH OPENING TIMES: MONDAY - FRIDAY 9AM - 5PM helpline@contact.org.uk

-0808 808 3555 - National helpline @ northeast.office@cafamily.org.uk www.cafamily.org.uk Contact a Family provides advice, information and support to the parents and carers of all disabled children aged 0-19.
+0191 213 6300 0808 808 3555 - National helpline

+Contact provides advice, information and support to the parents and carers of all disabled children aged 0-19.
 They produce free publications, including regional newsletters and a range of fact sheets.
 They enable parents and carers to get in contact with other families on a local and national basis.

-DASLNE (DATABASE OF CHILDREN WITH AUTISM SPECTRUM DISORDER LIVING IN THE NORTH EAST) INSTITUTE OF HEALTH AND SOCIETY, NEWCASTLE UNIVERSITY, SIR JAMES SPENCE INSTITUTE, ROYAL VICTORIA INFIRMARY, NEWCASTLE UPON TYNE NE1 4LP OPENING TIMES: 9AM - 5PM 0191 282 1400 0191 282 4725 Daslne is a database designed to help with planning services for children with ASD in the region.
+DASLNE (DATABASE OF CHILDREN WITH AUTISM SPECTRUM DISORDER LIVING IN THE NORTH EAST)

+INSTITUTE OF HEALTH AND SOCIETY, NEWCASTLE UNIVERSITY, SIR JAMES SPENCE INSTITUTE.
+ROYAL VICTORIA INFIRMARY.
+NEWCASTLE UPON TYNE NE1 4LP OPENING TIMES: 9AM - 5PM dasIne@ncl.ac.uk www.daslne.org

+Daslne is a database designed to help with planning services for children with ASD in the region.
 The database currently holds information provided by parents on over 900 children.
 With this snapshot information, the Daslne team can provide data which helps local authorities and voluntary organisations in planning services.
 Families on the database are kept informed about autism research projects they may wish to be involved with.
 All information is kept confidential and secure.
-Reports from Daslne will never identify individuals in any way.
-DEAF CHILDREN, YOUNG PEOPLE AND FAMILY SERVICE NATIONAL DEAF CAMHS, DEAF CHILDREN, YOUNG PEOPLE AND FAMILY SERVICE, NORTH EAST OUTREACH, BENTON HOUSE, 136 SANDYFORD ROAD, NEWCASTLE UPON TYNE NE2 1QE
+Reports from DasIne will never identify individuals in any way.

+DEAF CHILDREN, YOUNG PEOPLE AND FAMILY SERVICE

+NATIONAL DEAF CAMHS, DEAF CHILDREN, YOUNG PEOPLE AND FAMILY SERVICE, NORTH EAST OUTREACH, BENTON HOUSE, 136 SANDYFORD ROAD.
+NEWCASTLE UPON TYNE NE2 1QE

-07964 294395 - Mobile for text messages only
+07980 958842 - Mobile for text messages only